-Zechs' famous "No machinegun for him!" line (just before a machinegun is used to try to shoot the guy down) from the first episode: what the Japanese script said was "No point in firing a warning shot.
-Shoot him down!" which really makes a lot more sense.
+In the first episode, Zechs confusingly says "No machine-gun for him!" just before his subordinates use a machine-gun to try to shoot down a target.
+What the Japanese script actually said was, "No point in firing a warning shot.
+Shoot him down!" which makes a lot more sense.

-Soldiers have a tendancy to erroneously address Lieutenant-Colonel Une as "Lieutenant" instead of as "Colonel" in the dubs due to a translation error.
+Soldiers have a tendency to erroneously address Lieutenant-Colonel Une as "Lieutenant" instead of as "Colonel".

-Bodyguard Crush: Heero and Relena (yes, he said he wanted to kill her at first, but...)
+Bodyguard Crush: Heero and Relena — even though Heero said he wanted to kill her shortly after meeting her.

-Broken Bird: What Dorothy Catalonia is revealed to truly be, under her Rich Bitch facade.
-Like Treize, she believes that the world needs a BIG war to see how fighting sucks... especially after her grandfather, Duke Dermail, is killed.
+Broken Bird: Dorothy Catalonia is revealed to be this under her Rich Bitch facade.
+Like Treize, she believes that the world needs a BIG war to see how fighting sucks... especially after she loses a beloved family member.

 Captain Obvious: "Lieutenant Colonel Lady Une!
 Gundam still attacking on the ship!"

-Caught The Heart On Her Sleeve: In the Blind Target manga side story (whose story is written by series scenario/scriptwriter Akemi Omode) this happens.
+Caught the Heart on Her Sleeve: This happen in the Blind Target manga (written by series scenario/scriptwriter Akemi Omode).
 Relena tells Heero that though she knows he's a strong person, she wishes he'd let her worry for him more and turns to leave.
 Cue Heero grabbing her sleeve and pulling her in for what is implied to be an offscreen kiss.

 Cool Starship: Although Wing was quite scarce in iconic vessels compared to other series, it nonetheless introduced the Peacemillion - arguably the largest starship in the entirety of the franchise with an overall wingspan of 3000 meters.
 Definitely not something to sneeze at.